 Today I had the honor of presenting the following talk at CASBAA 2017 in Macau, China.
-Here is the deck and prepared transcript.
+Here is the video and prepared transcript.

 TV is Not Dying — It’s Lies, Damn Lies, and Bad Media Statistics